Humanizr/Humanizer/readme.md

 	someDateTime.At(2, 20, 15) // Returns new DateTime(2011, 2, 10, 2, 20, 15, 125) changing the time to 2:20:15.125
 	someDateTime.AtNoon() // Returns new DateTime(2011, 2, 10, 12, 0, 0) changing the time to 12:00:00.000
 	someDateTime.AtMidnight() // Returns new DateTime(2011, 2, 10, 0, 0, 0) changing the time to 00:00:00.000

+Obviously you could chain the methods; e.g.

+	On.November.The13th.In(2010).AtNoon

 ###Number to words
 Humanizer can change numbers to words; e.g. `3501.ToWords() -> "three thousand five hundred and one"